-- 10. unanimously, to order the Federation to pay simple interest at the rate of 10 (ten) per cent per annum over the above sums or any unpaid portion thereof from the date of expiry of the above one-month periods until the date of settlement in full; - 11. unanimously, to dismiss the remainder of the applicants' claims for remedies; and - 12. unanimously, to order the Federation to report to it no later than 9 December 2001 on the steps taken by it to comply with the above orders.
+11. by six votes to one, to order the Federation to pay simple interest at the rate of 10 (ten) per cent per annum over the above sums or any unpaid portion thereof from the date of expiry of the above one-month periods until the date of settlement in full;

-(signed)

-Ulrich GARMS
+12. unanimously, to dismiss the remainder of the applicants' claims for compensation;

+13. unanimously, to order the Federation to report to it no later than one month after the date on which this decision becomes final and binding in accordance with Rule 66 of the Chamber's Rules of Procedure on the steps taken by it to comply with the above orders.
-Registrar of the Chamber

-(signed) Michèle PICARD President of the Chamber
+(signed) Ulrich GARMS Registrar of the Chamber (signed) Ms. Michèle PICARD President of the First Panel